Carlos Reygadas

 Carlos Reygadas Castillo ([ˈkaɾlos rejˈɣaðas]; born October 10, 1971) is a Mexican filmmaker.
 Influenced by existentialist art and philosophy, Reygadas' movies feature spiritual journeys into the inner worlds of his main characters, through which themes of love, suffering, death, and life's meaning are explored.

-Reygadas has been described as "the one-man third wave of Mexican cinema"; his works are generally considered art films, and are known for their expressionistic cinematography, long takes, and emotionally charged stories.
+Reygadas has been described as "the one-man third wave of Mexican cinema"; his works are known for their expressionistic cinematography, long takes, and emotionally charged stories.
 His first and third films, Japón (2002) and Silent Light (2007), made him one of Latin America's most prominent writer-directors, with various critics having named Silent Light as one of the best films of its decade.
 His films Battle in Heaven (2005) and Post Tenebras Lux (2012) divided critics.

 He has co-produced other directors such as Amat Escalante (Sangre, Los Bastardos, Heli) or Pedro Aguilera (The Influence).

 Early life

-Reygadas first became fascinated with cinema in 1987, upon watching the works of the acclaimed Soviet/Russian filmmaker Andrei Tarkovsky, who had died the previous year.
+Reygadas first became fascinated with cinema in 1987, upon watching the works of the acclaimed Soviet/Russian film-maker Andrei Tarkovsky, who had died the previous year.

+He graduated as a lawyer from the Escuela Libre de Derecho in 1995 with a thesis focused on International law.

 In 1997, he entered a film competition in Belgium with his first short film, Maxhumain.